kapresoft/kapresoft.github.io/_posts/2019-10-20-aws-lambda-spring-boot-profiles.md

 redirect_from:
 - /p/aws-lambda-spring-boot-profiles.html
 - /aws-lambda-spring-boot-profiles.html
-description: "Using Spring Boot Profiles in AWS Lambda to define and activate configuration for each environment.
-Improve app deployment strategies with this guide."
+description: "Activate environment config with Spring Boot Profiles in AWS Lambda.
+Enhance app deployment strategy.
+Learn how in this guide."
 ---

 ## Overview